KantaraInitiative/wg-otto/minutes/049-otto_minutes-7-13-2016.md

 `eduPerson` a nice summary of which can be found [here] (https://www.incommon.org/federation/attributesummary.html)

-Just as an example, let's take `givenName` and `sn`, which has the following metadata:
+Just as an example, `sn`, which has the following metadata:

  - Friendly Name: sn
  - SAML1 URI: urn:mace:dir:attribute-def:sn